Fast Approximation Algorithms for Euclidean Minimum Weight Perfect Matching: Introduction

-Das and Smid have shown~\cite{DAS2000253} that any deterministic approximation algorithm for the Euclidean minimum weight perfect matching problem needs to have a runtime of at least $\Omega(n\log{n})$.
+Grigoriadis and Kalantari~\cite{GK1986} have shown that any deterministic approximation algorithm for the Euclidean minimum weight perfect matching problem with approximation factor depending only on $n$ needs to have a runtime of at least $\Omega(n\log{n})$.
 It is therefore natural to ask: \textit{What approximation ratio can be achieved in $O(n\log n)$ by a deterministic approximation algorithm for the Euclidean minimum weight perfect matching problem for $n$ points in the plane?} In this paper we will significantly improve the approximation ratio of $n/2$ due to Rao and Smith~\cite{raoSmith} and show:

 \begin{restatable}{theorem}{approxtwodimensional} For $n$ points in $\R^2$ there exists a deterministic $O(n^{\Rtwoexp})$-approximation algorithm for the Euclidean minimum weight perfect matching problem with runtime $O(n \log n)$. \end{restatable}